This beautifully presented four-bedroom home provides spacious accommodation and gorgeous…

 Seaview Lane, Seaview, Isle of Wight, PO34 5DG

-With its far-reaching Solent views and panoramic vista, this is arguably one of the finest properties currently available in this exclusive area.
-Originally constructed in the 1930s, and now extended, renovated and fully upgraded to a very high standard, this property represents a rare opportunity to acquire a substantial contemporary family home within this premium location.
+Originally constructed in the 1930s, and now extended, renovated and completely upgraded to the highest possible magazine standards, this property represents a rare opportunity to acquire a substantial contemporary family home in this premium, enviable location.

 Seaview benefits from all of the amenities of a chic coastal village, including the celebrated Seaview Hotel and Restaurant, the exclusive Sea View Yacht Club, boutique shops, and a fantastic Edwardian promenade surrounded by stunning, family friendly beaches and bays.
 High speed ferry links with the mainland are only moments away in nearby Ryde.

-The accommodation in Robin Hill House comprises of an impressive entrance hall, spacious ground floor kitchen with separate utility and shower rooms, sitting room, two ground floor guest suites, original stairs to an observation lounge with large viewing terrace, master suite with wraparound bathroom and dressing room, large family bathroom and fourth double bedroom.
-Further stairs take you to a fully open-plan entertaining space, featuring a stunning kitchen, lounge, and two snugs intelligently located to take advantage of the amazing views.
-There is plenty of outside space with expansive mature gardens front and rear, a partially completed garage building, approved planning permission for a single garage (for the main house, should the plot be divided), a swimming pool with private pool house, a large chalet and raised decking area, and a long, private in-and-out driveway serviced by electric security gates.
+Finished to an exceptionally high standard, the accommodation comprises of an impressive entrance hall, spacious ground floor kitchen with utility and shower rooms, sitting room, two ground floor suites, stairs to an observation lounge with viewing deck, master suite with bathroom and dressing room, family bathroom and fourth bedroom, and further stairs to a loft level, featuring a stunning kitchen, lounge, and two snugs intelligently located to take advantage of the amazing views.
+There is plenty of outside space with expansive mature gardens front and rear and a long, private drive serviced by electric security gates.

 An early viewing is highly recommended.

-Approaching from exclusive Seaview Lane, substantial brick pillars give way to an apron with a high-quality electric security gate with intercom system, giving way to the long driveway that leads up to the parking area which spans the front of the house and garage building.
-Mature gardens border the driveway, contrasting fantastically with the crisp white render of the building’s fac¸ade.
+Approaching from exclusive Seaview Lane, substantial brick pillars give way to an apron with a high quality electric security gate with intercom system, giving way to the long driveway that leads up to the parking area which spans the front of the house.
+Mature gardens border the driveway, contrasting fantastically with the crisp white render of the building’s façade.
 The first floor viewing deck creates a substantial storm porch over the front door, which with its leaded window and generous proportions retains the character of the original 1930s building.

 6.93m max x 3.12m (22’9 max x 10’3)

 With a large sliding window with sea views, and an opposing glazed door to the rear terrace, combined with the sleek white colour scheme, the ground floor kitchen is a fabulously light and airy space.
-Centred around a gas fired Aga, finished in Duck Egg Blue, which sits in a beautiful brick fireplace with decorative tile surround and chunky timber mantle, the kitchen is a wonderfully social room, with plenty of space for dining.
+Centered around a gas fired Aga, finished in Duck Egg Blue, which sits in a beautiful brick fireplace with decorative tile surround and chunky timber mantle, the kitchen is a wonderfully social room, with plenty of space for dining.
 Freestanding kitchen cabinets keep the space flexible, while adding a continental charm, and there is plenty of space for appliances.
 A stainless-steel sink unit features storage under, a built-in cupboard houses the boiler and there is a telephone point and two radiators.
-High quality light wood flooring runs throughout and doors lead to a shower room, and to the utility/boot room to the side aspect.
+High quality light wood flooring runs throughout, an open arch leads to the sitting room and doors lead to a shower room, and to the utility/boot room to the side aspect.

 A window to the rear terrace and clever, high level openings into the kitchen allow lots of natural light into the shower room, which is also finished in white.
 Contemporary white tiles surround the generous shower enclosure, which features a luxurious rainshower head with complimentary hand shower on a slide bar.
 A low-level WC with dual flush has a fantastic space saving basin integrated into the top of the cistern.